 Top online bank alternative

 Online-only banks aren’t the only way to receive financial services without a bank location.
-Here are two non-banking apps that offer convenient digital payments and money management solutions.
+Here is a non-banking app that offers convenient digital payments and money management solutions.

 Chime is a relatively new financial technology company that’s designed for lower- and middle-income Americans.
 It’s not a bank.
 Rather, their banking services are provided by The Bancorp Bank or Stride Bank, N.A., Members FDIC.